dblock/code.dblock.org/_posts/2011/2011-07-22-dblog-implementing-blog-post-slugs-in-net.markdown

 }
 {% endhighlight %}

-First, we’re removing the virtual path from the request URL, stripping the _/blog/_ part from applications hosted at a _/blog/_ virtual directory.
-Then, we’re going to assume that anything that doesn’t have a period (.) in the URL is a slug and is being redirected to _ShowPost.aspx_.
+First, we're removing the virtual path from the request URL, stripping the _/blog/_ part from applications hosted at a _/blog/_ virtual directory.
+Then, we're going to assume that anything that doesn't have a period (.) in the URL is a slug and is being redirected to _ShowPost.aspx_.
 An alternative is to rely on a _/posts/_ path, but that will break all relative URLs in my existing application since, for example, _/Style.css_ is not the same as _/posts/Style.css_.
 Naturally your mileage may vary depending on your existing requirements.

-Secondly, we’d like to permanently redirect anyone with a _ShowPost.aspx?id=Integer_ link to the new slugged URL and anyone directly hitting the _ShowPost.aspx?id=slug_ url to the slug itself.
-This way there’s only one way to address a post, by it’s slug.
+Secondly, we'd like to permanently redirect anyone with a _ShowPost.aspx?id=Integer_ link to the new slugged URL and anyone directly hitting the _ShowPost.aspx?id=slug_ url to the slug itself.
+This way there's only one way to address a post, by it's slug.

 {% highlight c# %}
 // rewrite ShowPost.aspx link to a slug